 See below the two palaces side by side for comparison.

-If you look at the pictures, you will immediately know which one of the two I am referring to as the ones from Tipu Sultan Museum and Daria Daulta are absolutely breathtaking and not usually available elsewhere because we got special permission to take photographs granted by the Archaeological Survey of India management team who were with us during our visits as part of The Golden Chariot luxury train across Karnataka.
+If you look at the pictures, you will immediately know which one of the two I am referring to as the ones from Tipu Sultan Museum and Daria Daulta are absolutely breathtaking and not usually available elsewhere because we got special permission to take photographs granted by the Archaeological Survey of India management team who were with us during our visits as part of The Golden Chariot, a luxury train in India, across Karnataka.

 The history of Srirangapatna